 Some other fees that you need to be aware of are application fees, credit limit increases fees, and credit card replacement fees.
 Before you make any of these actions or add an authorized user to your account, you’ll want to ask about any potential fees so that you understand exactly what you might be charged for.

-Avoiding Credit Card Fees Doesn’t Have to be Hard
+Avoiding Credit Card Fees at All Costs

 All of these fees may seem overwhelming.
 However, with a few simple practices, you can avoid most of them without much effort.